Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 I distributed the app's URL to my friends and family members in order for them to test the app's fundamental math features (laptops)

 * All maths functions implemented are working perfectly.

+i.
+I want to be able to add two numbers together and get the right result.

 __Bugs__